SignalK/signalk.github.io/_developers/subscription_protocol.md

 }
 ```

-The result will be delta position messages for vessel 230029970, broadcast whenever it changes, but with minumum
+The result will be delta position messages for vessel 230029970, broadcast whenever it changes, but with minimum
 interval of 60 seconds.
 Messages are delayed to meet the minimum interval with newer messages overriding the previous
 message in the buffer.

 #### Optional extension to WebSockets (/signalk/stream)

-For convienience the WebSocket URL may support the following parameters:
+For convenience the WebSocket URL may support the following parameters:

 * the parameter `context=vessels.self` becomes the context.
 By default it is `vessels.self`, e.g. own vessel
 * the parameter `path=[path.to.key]`.
 It can be added many times.